 Lynda Van Tassle

-Nicole was introduced to yoga in 2001, and it was an instant love affair when she felt the healing benefits of the practice – physically, mentally and emotionally.
+Nicole was born on the Summer Solstice, The International Day of Yoga, and was first introduced to yoga in 2001.
+It was an instant love affair when she felt the healing benefits of the practice – physically, mentally and emotionally.
 Her yoga and daily meditation practice came about as she began to explore new ways to work through grief and stagnant energy.
 Healing power of subtle energies combined with breath and movement became the glue that held her mind, body and spirit together.
 Her mat was the one place she felt a sense of calmness, peace and serenity.
 To deepen her practice, she completed a 200 hour RYT in 2019 at Yoga Center of Steamboat and is registered through Yoga Alliance.
 Her compassion for others is what compelled her to share these practices with the community.
 Nicole’s goal is to create a safe, fun and organic environment that is accessible for all.
-Through her teaching she shares the tools to empower others about the importance of taking the time to nourish mind, body and spirit in order to achieve optimum health and well- being.
+Through her teaching she shares the tools to empower others with the importance of taking the time to nourish mind, body and spirit in order to achieve optimum health and well-being.

 Since earning a BS in Health Science Education from the University of Florida in 1988, Pamela has taught a wide range of health related topics in community and school settings.
 In 1994, as her interest in living holistically grew, she began her yoga practice.
 Pamela has united her passion for teaching and for yoga by completing two 200 hour yoga teacher trainings.
 The first with Inner Force Yoga with Sara Beth Force, whose lineage is Kripalu and the second with Scott Feinberg and Mary Veal through Kula Yoga Shala in Jupiter Florida.
 She combines meditation, pranayama and asana intending to open the body, allowing energy to flow and for the body to heal itself as it is so beautifully designed to do.
 Pamela cultivates an inner awareness throughout the practice facilitating the mind/body/breath connection.
 She welcomes all levels of practitioners to join her on a journey inward.